 Prep classrooms generally consist of an open space for groups and individual activities with a carpeted area.
 There is also a kitchen or kitchenette, a preparation area and access to an outdoor learning area.
 Prep classes comprise up to 25 students.
 In some years, Prep children may be included in composite classes with other early years' students.
-We offer 6 Prep Experiences for pre prep students in Term 4.
+We offer 8 Prep Experiences for pre prep students.